Is fat a flavor?

 When we feel full, our brain releases ‘feel-good’ hormones that make us content and relaxed.
 So on hunting days, our ancestors gathered as many fatty foods as possible.

-Those who consumed more fats than others had a tendency to survive better in times of food scarcity.
+Those who consumed more fats than others survived better in times of food scarcity.

 The ‘craving’ for fatty foods, the happiness we derive from it, and the fullness we experience are all a result of evolutionary adaptation.